Eigersund Municipality: Geography

-Eigersund extends from the North Sea coast to the border of Agder county.
-It borders the municipalities of Hå and Bjerkreim to the north and Sokndal to the south.
+Eigersund Municipality extends from the North Sea coast in the west to the border with Sirdal Municipality in Agder county in the east.
+It borders Hå Municipality and Bjerkreim Municipality to the north and Sokndal Municipality to the south.
 The municipality is centered on the town of Egersund, and includes the island of Eigerøya.
 The landscape includes many rivers and lakes, as well as woods and several barren rocky and heather-clad moors.
 The lakes Grøsfjellvatnet, Eiavatnet, Nodlandsvatnet, and Teksevatnet lie in the municipality.
+The highest point in the municipality is the 903.93 m tall mountain Store Skykula, located on the border with Bjerkreim Municipality.

 Eigerøya

 Eigerøya is an island off the coast of Egersund.
 The island is connected to the mainland over Eigerøy bridge, which was completed in 1951.
 The island's coastline is characterized by a number of small bays, as well as Lundarviga.
 Eigerøya is divided almost in two of the large bay of Lundarviga.
 The island is surrounded by a number of small islets.
 Eigerøy Lighthouse and Vibberodden Lighthouse are both located along the shores of Eigerøya.